web3j/web3j-corda/docs/network.md

 Once connected to a node, there are a number of network queries that can be run via web3j-corda.

-To initialise the connection to the node, refer to the section on (Connecting to a Corda Node)[connecting_to_node.md).
+To initialise the connection to the node, refer to the section on [Connecting to a Corda Node](connecting_to_node.md).

 - To query all the nodes connected to the current node: